TIFTON — The latest bid to shore up rural Georgia is under way, and some urban-dwellers might be asking: Why?

 But that surely isn’t true everywhere, so let’s consider the “should” part.
 There are daunting numbers here, too.

 Consider a comparison between one of Georgia’s healthiest counties, Oconee (near Athens), and two of its most sickly, Crisp and Wilcox (neighbors about halfway between Macon and Tifton).
-Charlie Hayslett, a former journalist who documents rural Georgia’s plight at TroubleInGodsCountry.com, told council members Crisp and Wilcox have about four times the poverty rate, twice the jobless rate and half the per capita income of Oconee, plus more low birth-weight babies and more premature deaths.
+Charlie Hayslett, a former journalist who documents rural Georgia’s plight at TroubleInGodsCountry.com , told council members Crisp and Wilcox have about four times the poverty rate, twice the jobless rate and half the per capita income of Oconee, plus more low birth-weight babies and more premature deaths.

 Those stats are morally troubling.
 But for anyone still unmoved, the kicker is budgetary: While Crisp and Wilcox together have almost exactly the same population as Oconee, they had just $12 million in state income tax liability to Oconee’s $40.2 million — but collected $44.2 million in Medicaid benefits to Oconee’s $11.2 million.

 There’s another side to this too, offered by David Bridges, president of Abraham Baldwin Agricultural College, which hosted the council’s meeting.
-Playing off Hayslett’s comparison, Bridges noted that if one subtracts the cost of food consumed in a county from its farm gate value, rural Decatur County is in the black.
+Playing off Hayslett’s comparison, Bridges noted that if one subtracts the cost of food consumed in a county from the county's farm gate value, rural Decatur County is in the black.
 But Fulton (minus-$4.3 billion) and Gwinnett (minus-$3.9 billion) and Cobb and DeKalb (minus-$3.2 billion apiece) are deeply in the red.

 Some parts of rural Georgia may not rebound, but some of them must if we’re to have food on our tables — not to mention cotton for our clothes and timber for our homes.
 (By the way: Rural struggles are a nationwide phenomenon, so we city folk won’t be saved by farmers in other states.)